 If members have examples of ways they are incorporating these goals and indicators in their own planning — public, private, and NGO — please share them with us.
 We have many outlets to showcase what’s going on in the U.S. that can inform other planners’ effort as well as sharing the great work going on globally.

 Global consulting firm ARCADIS published a very detailed and data-driven analysis of the world’s cities in terms of sustainability last fall.
-While not one U.S. city cracked the top 25 (New York was ranked 26th), other GPN members boast cities which ranked in the top.
+While not one U.S. city cracked the top 25 (New York was ranked 26th), other GPN members boast cities that ranked in the top.
 There are things cities as diverse as Zurich, Singapore, London, Hong Kong, and Sydney can share with all our members.